kemckinnmsft/LabContent/MW-SC-TS317.md

 	!IMAGE[Dashboard.png](\Media\Dashboard.png)

 	> [!KNOWLEDGE] Notice that there are no labeled or protected files shown at this time.
 This uses the AIP P1 discovery functionality available with the AIP Scanner.
 Only the predefined Office 365 Sensitive Information Types are available with AIP P1 as Custom Sensitive Information Types require automatic conditions to be defined, which is an AIP P2 feature.

-	> [!NOTE] Now that we know the sensitive information types that are most common in this environment, we can use that information to create **Recommended** conditions that will help guide user behavior when they encounter this type of data.

 	> [!ALERT] If no data is shown, it may still be processing.
 Continue with the lab and come back to see the results later.